lhatsk/AlphaLink/README.md

 ## Crosslinking data

-AlphaLink expects a csv with 2 or 3 columns with the following format:
+AlphaLink expects a csv with 2 or 3 columns: i j fdr (optional)

 ```
-i j fdr (optional)
 128 163 0.95
 147 77 0.95
-147 41
+147 41 0.95
-...
 ```

 The indices i,j are 0-based. fdr is between 0 and 1.